John Charles Mason, Private 10514, 8th Battalion, Cheshire Regiment

 John was a National Reservist, and on the outbreak of war immediately joined the 8th Cheshire Regiment, leaving Macclesfield with other reservists on 22nd August 1914, as reported in the Macclesfield Courier.
 John was drafted to the Dardanelles, arriving there on 15th November 1915 and fought at Gallipoli before moving on to Egypt.
 The 8th Battalion reached Mesopotamia on the 28th February 1916.
 On the 9th April they made an unsuccessful attack on Sannaiyat; the battalion lost five officers, with seven men killed, fifty wounded and sixty-four missing.
 John was killed in action on this day, aged 35.

 It is not clear whether John was a Private or a Corporal when he died; army records appear to show that he was a private, but locally he is often referred to as a corporal.

-John’s death was reported in the Macclesfield Times of 19th May 1916:
+John’s death was reported in the Macclesfield Times on 19 May 1916:

 FOUGHT IN SOUTH AFRICA – WIDOW AND FIVE CHILDREN BEREAVED

 Mrs Mason, 5 Wellington St, Macclesfield, has received a War Office notification that her husband, Corporal John Mason, 8th Cheshire Regt., was killed in action on April 9th at a place not stated.